-It was revealed in the Senate estimates that Murray-Darling Basin interim Inspector-General Mick Keelty had decided not to extend his time in the position when his term ended last month.
+Senate estimates has been told Murray-Darling Basin interim Inspector-General Mick Keelty had decided not to extend his time in the position, when his term ended last month.

-When former Water Minister David Littleproud created the position and appointed Mr Keelty in October last year - a time when irrigators' water access issues and mass fish kills put a public strain on communities across the country - he said the former Australian Federal Police Commissioner would be the basin's "tough cop on the beat".
+When former Water Minister David Littleproud created the position and appointed Mr Keelty in October last year - a time when irrigators' water access issues a put a public strain on Basin communities - he said the former Australian Federal Police Commissioner would be the "tough cop on the beat".

-Bureaucrats from the Department of Agriculture, Water and Environment (DAWE) said most of the matters referred to Mr Keelty's office were passed on to state authorities.
+Bureaucrats from the Department of Agriculture, Water and Environment (DAWE) said most of the matters referred to Mr Keelty's office had been passed on to state authorities.